lindig/ocaml-annot-1/README.md

 Annot is implemented in Objective Caml.
 To compile it from source code, try the following:

+    # customize variable PREFIX in Makefile
     make
-    make install
+    make install    # install executable and manual page

-The latest tested version is OCaml 4.00.
+The latest tested version is OCaml 4.00.1.

 ## USING ANNOT FROM AN EDITOR